primegen-git/Cure-sync/README.md

 Applications:
 Home: The landing page that leads directly into index.html
-Hospital: Aplication dealing with hospital requests and doctor user details and features
+Hospital: Application dealing with hospital requests and doctor user details and features
 OPD: Application dealing with OPD booking, appointments and other user based features
 SIH: Adding User interface and accessibility